realspinner/EmYModem/README.md

 ### To send a file from embedded device
 First of all, take a look at _src/interfaces._ The host (i.e. your application) have to implement _iSystem_ and _iSerialIO_ interfaces to provide timers, synchronization objects and access to serial port.

 The _iSystem_ interface implementation is basically a small pool of mutexes and binary semaphores.
 EmYSend class needs one mutex and couple of semaphores to interact with incoming bytes.
-The timer and delay should be obviously a wrappers of corresponding RTOS function.
+The timer and delay should be obviously wrappers of corresponding RTOS function.

 The _iSerialIO_ interface implementation must have separate incoming and outgoing threads, running independently from the main thread.
 Somewhere in the incoming thread the status of _EmYSend_ instance must be checked with it's _isInputNeeded()_ method.
 If it is true, the incoming thread must feed the read bytes one by one into _EmYSend's_ _readRemote()_ method.